kirscheeh/classificationBenchmark/protocol/protocol.md

 ***Table X: Overview of used classification tools and general information.***

+#### Diamond
+This tool is a sequence aligner for protein and translated DNA searches specifically designed for big sequence data [Diamond](https://doi.org/10.1038/nmeth.3176 "Buchfink, B., Xie, C., & Huson, D. H. (2015).
+Fast and sensitive protein alignment using DIAMOND.
+Nature methods, 12(1), 59-60."). <br>
+The default database is based on the full bacterial genomes (as of 27/07/2019), whereas the custom database consists of the beforementioned refseq sequences of bacteria and fungi.

+    diamond makedb --in {input.faa} -d prefix --taxonmap {map} --taxonnodes {nodes} --taxonnames {names}

+    # Parameters:
+    #   -d      prefix of database file name

+To use DIAMOND for taxonomic classification, the output format has to be defined.
+This is done with <tt>--outfmt 102</tt>.

+    diamond blastx --db {database} -q {input.fastq} -o {output} -p {threads} --outfmt 102 [--id FLOAT]

+    # Parameters:
+    #   --outfmt    output format, 102 for taxonomic classification (default: BLAST tabular format)
+    #   --id        minimum query cover % to report an alignment

+#### Kaiju
+Kaiju [Kaiju](https://doi.org/10.1186/s13062-018-0208-7 "Menzel, P., Ng, K. L., & Krogh, A. (2016).
+Fast and sensitive taxonomic classification for metagenomics with Kaiju. *Nature communications*,* 7(1), 1-9.") is a fast and sensitive tool for taxonomic classification of metagenomic samples that uses a reference database of annotated protein-coding genes of microbial genomes.
+The DNA reads are translated into the six reading frames and split according to the stop codons.
+The resulting fragments are sorted regarding their length and due to the usage of the Ferragina and Mazini-Index (FM-Index), exact matches can be searched between read and database-reference in effient time by Kaiju. <br>
+The default database consists of the downloaded index <tt>kaiju\_db\_refseq\_2020-05-25</tt> which was downloaded from the [Kaiju webserver](http://kaiju.binf.ku.dk/server) as of 28/11/2020. <br>
+Building a custom database consists of two steps:

+    kaiju-mkbwt -n {threads} -a DNA -o {bwt}
+    kaiju-mkfmi -r {bwt}

+    # Parameters:
+    #   -a      used alphabet
+    #   -r      removing unused files
+    #   -o      name of the BWT output file

+<tt>kaiju-mkbwt</tt> takes a fasta file as an input and generates the corresponding Burrows-Wheeler-Transform (BWT), whereas <tt>kaiju-mkfmi</tt> the BWT as an input uses to generate the needed index file. <br>
+To generate reports, the following command is used.
+Since this comparison is absed on species level, the report is generated for species, hence the parameter <tt>-r species</tt>.

+    kaiju -t nodes.dmp -f index.fmi -i {input.fastq} -o {output.classification} [-m INT]
+    kaiju2table -t {input.nodes} -n {input.names} -r species -o {output.report} {input.classification}

+    # Parameters
+    #   -r      taxonomic rank
+    #   -m      minimum match length (default: 11)

+#### BugSeq
+BugSeq [BugSeq](https://doi.org/10.1186/s12859-021-04089-5 "Fan, J., Huang, S., & Chorlton, S. D. (2021).
+BugSeq: a highly accurate cloud platform for long-read metagenomic analyses.
+BMC bioinformatics, 22(1), 1-12.") is a cloud-based pipeline for classification, therefore no parameters can be specified.
+The website can be reached with [https://bugseq.com/free](https://bugseq.com/free).

+#### CCMetagen
+This classifier uses a k-mer alignment (KMA) \cite{kma} mapping method and produces ranked taxonomic classification results.<br>
+The used indexed database was downloaded from their [website](http://www.cbs.dtu.dk/public/CGE/databases/CCMetagen/ncbi_nt_kma.zip) as of 08/12/2020.

+    CCMetagen.py  -o {output} -r RefSeq -i {kma} -ef y [-c INT]

+    # Parameters
+        # -r    reference database
+        # -i    path to kma result
+        # -ef   extended output file that includes percentage of classified reads
+        # -c    minimum coverage of the reference sequence (%)

+The custom database using the refseq of bacteria and fungi can be created with the following command:

+    NO IDEA

+#### Centrifuge
+Centrifuge [Centrifuge](https://doi.org/10.1101%2Fgr.210641.116 "Kim, D., Song, L., Breitwieser, F. P., & Salzberg, S. L. (2016).
+Centrifuge: rapid and sensitive classification of metagenomic sequences. *Genome research*, 26(12), 1721-1729.") is a classification tool for metagenomic microbial data.
+This FM-Index-based approach searches for forward and reverse complements of the given input reads in the corresponding database of species.
+If a match with a given seed length is found, that region is expanded until a mismatch is found. <br>
+The used indices are downloaded from their [website](https://genome-idx.s3.amazonaws.com/centrifuge/p\_compressed_2018_4\_15.tar.gz) as of 15/01/2021. <br>
+The custom database can be created with the following command, where <tt>prefix</tt> is the prefic the index files will carry.
+The \texttt{seqid2taxid.map} file can be generated using NCBI's accession-to-taxid file for nucleotides (as of 07/04/2021).
+This spares the download of all sequences that should be included in the index.

+    centrifuge-build -p {threads} --conversion-table {seqid2taxid.map} --taxonomy-tree {nodes.dmp} --name-table {names.dmp} {input.fna} {prefix}

+For classification with Centrifuge, several parameters are used.
+The minimum hit length is set to the median read length of each sample.

+    centrifuge -q -x {index} {input.fastq} --report-file {report} -S {output} [--ignore-quals --min-hit-length INT]

+    # Parameters:
+        # -q                files are fastq
+        # --ignore-quals    treat all quality values as 30 on Phred scale
+        # --min-hit-length  minimum length of partial hits

+#### CLARK
+CLARK is a taxonomic classification tool for metagenomic samples of any format (reads, contigs, scaffolds, assemblies, ...).
+The method is based on discriminativem k-mers which is used in supervised sequence classification.
+The bacterial (and virus) database was build using the in-build script <tt>set\_targets.sh</tt> as of 7/12/2020.
+Classification is done with the following command:

+    CLARK --long -O {input.fastq} -R {output} -D {database} -n {threads} -T {targets} [-t 2]

+    # Parameters
+        # -t    minimum of k-mer frequency/occurence for the discriminative k-mers

+#### Kraken2
+The taxonomic sequence classifier Kraken2 examines k-mers of a query sequence and uses those information to query a database.
+During the query, the k-mers are mapped to the lowest common ancestor of the genomes that contain a given k-mer. <br>
+The used default database is <tt>/mnt/fass1/database/kraken2-database</tt>.
+The custom database can be generated using the following commands with the <tt>clean</tt> command removing unnecessary files.

+    kraken2-build --download-taxonomy --db {database}
+    kraken2-build --add-to-library {input.fungi.fna} --db {database} --threads {threads}
+    kraken2-build --add-to-library {input.bacteria.fna} --db {database} --threads {threads}
+    kraken2-build --build {database} --threads {threads}
+    kraken2-build --clean

+For taxonomic classification, the following command can be used:

+    kraken2 --db {database} --unclassified-out {output.unclassified} --report {report} --threads {threads} --output {output} {input.fastq} [--confidence 0.05]

+    # Parameters
+        # --confidence          threshold that must be in [0,1]
+        # --unclassified-out    prints unclassified sequences to filename

+#### MetaMaps
+This tool is for metagenomic long-read analyses, it is based on the mapping algorithm MetaMap. !!! fortsetzen

+    ./metamaps mapDirectly --all -r {database.fna} -q {input.fastq} -o {output.classification} -t {threads}
+    ./metamaps classify --mappings c{output.classification} --DB {database} -t {threads}

 ### Others
 Additional to the classification tools, conda [conda](https://docs.anaconda.com/ "Anaconda Software Distribution.
 (2020).
 Anaconda Documentation.
 Anaconda Inc. Retrieved from https://docs.anaconda.com/") is used to organise and coordinate the different requirements of the tools.
 The tools themselves and their execution are structured with snakemake [snakemake](https://snakemake.readthedocs.io/en/stable/ "Köster, J., & Rahmann, S. (2012).
 Snakemake—a scalable bioinformatics workflow engine.
 Bioinformatics, 28(19), 2520-2522.").
 Some analysis is done with Python, R and Bash (Table 3).